 Ultimately, it’s important that you select a tester with the right amount of experience and one that can conduct an objective, risk-based engagement that helps your organization improve on the security measures it has set for the business.

-If you don’t, you’re likely going to end up with a test that falls short of your goals or one that costs way too much.
+If you don’t, you’re likely going to end up with penetration test results that falls short of your expectations—or one that costs way too much.

 2. Penetration Tests Can Be Overkill